 Can I sync Obsidian Notes with Dropbox, OneDrive, or Another Cloud Storage Service?

 Yes!
-You can use any cloud storage app for synchronizing your notes.
+You can use any cloud storage app to synchronize your notes.
 Unfortunately, Dropbox’s mobile app doesn’t sync your files directly to your phone in a folder accessible to Obsidian.
-So although you can sync your files, you’ll need to use a third party app like the Google Drive method above.
+So, although you can sync your files, you’ll need to use a third-party app like the Google Drive method above.

 There are other workarounds for this if you really want to use Dropbox, but you need another app called Dropsync that syncs your Dropbox folder to a third folder that Obsidian can access.